Why I use plain text files for my notes

 This is something I spent a bit of experimenting with.
 Although I currently use a commercial app down to preference I was pleasantly surprised at the open-source options and the pre-installed solutions.

 On my Mac, I use iA Writer as my primary note-taking tool.
 I love everything about this application.
 The UI is beautiful, it has a file explorer baked in, smart folders and hashtag organisation.
 The best part is that it’s purely a client sitting on top of my text files, it doesn’t try to take ownership of my files and wrap me into an ecosystem.

 Nota - A fantastic open source app for Mac clean and lightweight.

 FSNotes - I wanted to use this as my daily app but it’s not as refined as iA, being open source though (with a paid option) it’s still a very nice text editor that shouldn’t be overlooked.

 I use iA Writer again, for all the same reasons.
 It’s a beautiful experience but I’m in charge of my files.

 PreText I was surprised at the lack of offerings on the App Store for a basic text editing application that didn’t want to control my files.
-Apple have yet to create a plain text editor for iOS (no idea why) but PreText has been created to be just that.
-It’s nothing fancy but pulls together a few native iOS components to basically bring TextEdit to iOS.
+Apple has yet to create a plain text editor for iOS (no idea why) but PreText has been created to be that.
+It’s nothing fancy but pulls together a few native iOS components to bring TextEdit to iOS.

 Ultimately I bought iA for both iOS and Mac because I love the UI and the company behind the apps have a solid understanding of their product, their customers and their business model.